-Policy 15-2A: The Town will continue to enforce the on-site water retention standards for new development and redevelopment projects.
+Policy I5-2A: The Town will continue to enforce the onsite water retention standards for new development and redevelopment projects.

-Policy 15-2B: The Town will develop language and standards such that all new development and redevelopment projects shall use retention, infiltration and detention systems pursuant to applicable regional and state standards.
+Policy 15-2B: The Town will maintain and update as appropriate language and standards such that all new development and redevelopment projects shall use retention, infiltration and detention systems pursuant to applicable regional and state standards.